Simeon Toribio: Early life and education

-Simeon Galvez Toribio (September 3, 1905 – June 5, 1969) was a Filipino high jumper.
+Athletics career

 He competed at the 1928, 1932 and 1936 Olympics and won a bronze medal in 1932.
 In 1928, he cleared the same height as the silver and bronze medalists Benjamin Hedges and Claude Ménard, but lost the jump-off and placed fourth.
 Toribio served as the flag bearer for the Philippines at the 1936 Games, where he finished 12th.
-In 1930 he was awarded the title "Asia’s Greatest Athlete".

-Biography

 According to author Jorge Afable, Toribio could have won the gold medal, if not only for the "call of nature".
 It was a grueling four-hour competition to jump over the bar raised at six feet and six inches high.
 Toribio, who once made the jump, failed to overcome it the second time because he was distressed by call of nature.

+Recognition

+Toribio was the recipient of the 1930 Helms World Trophy for being Asia's greatest athlete, the only Filipino to be awarded this honor.

+Also in 1930, he was awarded the title "Asia’s Greatest Athlete".